 - appropriate and reflective of the participant's individual needs, preferences, and goals. - 2.
 Must assist waiver applicant/participants in gaining access to needed waiver and other State plan services, as well as needed medical, social, educational, and other services, regardless of the funding source for the services to which access is gained. - 3.
 Are responsible for ongoing monitoring of the provision of services included in the participant's plan of care. - 4.
 Must conduct quarterly face-toface reviews to determine the appropriateness and adequacy of the services and to ensure that the services furnished are consistent with the nature and severity of the participant's disability and make monthly phone contact with the participant to ensure that services remain in place without issue and to identify any problems or changes that are required More frequent visits are expected in the event of alleged abuse, neglect or exploitation of waiver participants.
 C. Personal Care Attendant (PCA) services are non-medical, handson care of both a supportive and health related nature.
-Personal care services are provided to meet daily living needs to ensure adequate support for optimal functioning at home or in the community, but only in noninstitutional settings. - D. Specialized Medical Equipment and Supplies include devices, controls, or appliances, specified in the plan of care,
+Personal care services are provided to meet - institutional settings.

+D. Specialized Medical

+Equipment and Supplies include

+devices, controls, or appliances,

+specified in the plan of care,